 The DC general education requirement is satisfied by completing:

-• THEA 160, Dramatic Theories in Junior year (offered Spring only)
+• THEA 160 Dramatic Theories in Junior year (offered Spring only) or

-• THEA 159, Advanced Playwriting (offered annually, check class schedule)
+THEA 159 Advanced Playwriting (offered annually, check with the department)

-The major’s Faculty Directed Production requirement is filfilled with a 5-unit THEA 151, THEA 151A, THEA 155, THEA 137—check with the department adviser about which courses are offered in a particular year.
-Theater Arts minors may use a one of the above to fulfill an upper division studio requirement.
+The major’s Faculty Directed Production requirement is filfilled with a 5-unit THEA 151, THEA 151A, THEA 155, THEA 137, which are all admission-by-audition (audition information is posted here).
+Please check with the department adviser or check our current Course Offerings list to learn which of these are offered in a particular year.
+Theater Arts minors may use one of the above to fulfill an upper division studio requirement.
 Majors who take two of these may use the second toward an upper division studio requirement.

 Please be aware that the following may NOT be used to satisfy requirements for the major: